A reduction of the string bracket to the loop product: Preliminaries

 \subsection{Hochschild and cyclic homology}

-Let $\Omega$ be a connected commutative DGA over a field $\K$ of arbitrary characteristic.
-We call a DGA $\Omega$ \textit{nonpositive} if $\Omega = \oplus_{i\leq 0}\Omega_i$ endowed with a differential $d$ of degree $-1$.
+In this section we recall the definitions of the Hochschild chain complex and the cyclic bar complex in \cite{G-J} and \cite{G-J-P}.
+Let $\Omega$ be a connected commutative DGA over a field $\K$ of arbitrary characteristic endowed with a differential $d$ of degree $-1$.
+We call a DGA $\Omega$ \textit{nonpositive} if $\Omega = \oplus_{i\leq 0}\Omega_i$.
 In what follows, it is assumed that a DGA is nonpositively graded algebra with the properties above unless otherwise stated.
 The degree of a homogeneous element $x$ of a graded algebra is denoted by $\deg{x}$.